The Ponce Sisters: Career

-The Ponce Sisters appeared in the 1933 movie "Supper at Six" produced by Universal Pictures.
+The Ponce Sisters appeared in the 1933 movie Supper at Six, produced by Universal Pictures.

 In 1935, the Ponce Sisters stopped performing as a duo following Ethel's marriage.
 Dorothea continued as a soloist on radio station WLW until 1937, when she married Ohio industrialist J. Richard Verkamp.
 In the 1950s, Ethel performed several of her compositions with the Cincinnati Symphony Orchestra.
-She also wrote and performed jingles for such products as Bavarian Beer and the Yellow Pages.

-MGM/United Artists released a laser disc set of early "talkies" (sound films) entitled "Dawn Of Sound, Volume 3," which featured Vitaphone shorts of the Ponce Sisters singing "Ten Little Miles From Town" and "Oh, You Have No Idea."
+Decades later, MGM/United Artists released Dawn Of Sound, Volume 3, a laser disc set of early talkies (sound films).
+It features Vitaphone shorts of the Ponce Sisters singing "Ten Little Miles From Town" and "Oh, You Have No Idea."